World No Tobacco Day, May 31, 2011:

 4. Health Awareness Week

 Social awareness campaign:

 HSO organized a 12-day social awareness campaign for women in Ghanahatti.
 The objective of the initiative was to aware women about their rights.
 In addition, issues pertaining to women health, education and family welfare were also discussed.
 In the campaign women from about 20 adjoining villages were included.
-HSO invited experties to educate women about their democratic rights, health, family welfare and environment protection.
+HSO invited experts to educate women about their democratic rights, health, family welfare and environmental protection.

 Environment Awareness Campaign:

-Help Social Organization organized a campaign to make people aware about the environment.
-In times when the world is worried over global warming and pushing for measures to sustain environment, the Organization took forward the issue of pollution, especially through vehicle.
-In one of the initiatives, the Organization celebrated the World environment Day on June 5, 2008.
-On the day free pollution check up of vehicles was carried out at many places in Shimla.
+Help Social Organization organized a campaign to make people aware of the environment.
+In times when the world is worried about global warming and pushing for measures to sustain the environment, the Organization took forward the issue of pollution, especially through vehicles.
+In one of the initiatives, the Organization celebrated World Environment Day on June 5, 2008.
+On the day free pollution check-up of vehicles was carried out at many places in Shimla.

 It was found that out of 100 vehicles, 10 vehicles were not complying with the emission standards, a threat to Shimla which is a favourite tourist place.
 So it was recommended that strict vigilance is needed to make Shimla pollution free.

 In another initiative, the Organization carried out a survey of natural water resources in the rural areas of Shimla district.
 People in the district are using natural water sources for drinking and other purposes as there is a scarcity of tap water.